netbox-community/netbox-operator/docs/examples/example2-load-balancer-ip/README.md

 Navigate to 'docs/examples/example2-load-balancer-ip/' to run the examples below

 ## Example Steps

-0. Install kro and metallb with the installation script `docs/examples/example2-load-balancer-ip/prepare-demo-env.sh` Then navigate to 'docs/examples/example2-load-balancer-ip' to follow the steps below.

 1. Inspect the spec of the sample prefix claim CR
 ```bash